SkygearIO/features/370-auth-ui/sdk.md

 ## The open source AppAuth library

-The open source AppAuth library has three variants, namely Android, iOS and JS.
-The JS one is for web.
-However, our JS SDK must support three common JS environments browser, Node and React Native.
-Therefore AppAuth is not being used.
+There exists an open source library AppAuth which affiliates with OpenID.
+It comes with 3 variants, namely [Android](https://github.com/openid/AppAuth-Android), [iOS](https://github.com/openid/AppAuth-iOS) and [JS](https://github.com/openid/AppAuth-JS).
+The JS variant supports both browser and Node, but not React Native.
+There also exists an open source library [react-native-app-auth](https://github.com/FormidableLabs/react-native-app-auth) which is a bridge for AppAuth-Android and AppAuth-iOS.

+However AppAuth is not particularly useful for the SDK.
+The more challenging part of the SDK is the refresh flows, which are not covered by AppAuth.
+Therefore AppAuth is not used internally by the SDK.
+Skygear Auth, however, should be compatible with any conforming client.